Corcit/gompile/README.md

 - `ios/Gompile/GoogleService-Info.plist` - iOS Firebase configuration
 - `android/app/google-services.json` - Android Firebase configuration (if applicable)

+## Website Integration

+The Gompile website (gompile.com) uses Firebase collections as a CMS to display data to website visitors:

+- The `boycottCompanies` collection provides data about companies to boycott
+- The `announcements` collection delivers news and updates

+Firestore security rules are configured to allow public read access to these collections, enabling seamless sharing of content between the mobile app and website.
+This integration allows for centralized content management while maintaining a consistent experience across platforms.

+The website integration leverages Firebase SDK for Web to query and display collection data in real-time, ensuring website visitors always see the most up-to-date information.

 ## Authentication Flow

 The app uses a two-tier authentication system: